When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 Ad Hoc Committees

-Temporarythat are sometimes set up to look at specific issues.
-They usually deal with that the wishes to consult the Assembly about.
+Temporarythat are sometimes set up to look at specific issues, eg, that the wishes to consult the Assembly about.

 Debates held at the end of the plenary session, usually on a Tuesday, about a matter in a particular constituency.
 Thein charge of the relevant area of government is present for the debate. s do not vote on the motion and the Minister does not have to act on the issue.
 Adjournment debates are a useful way for MLAs to demonstrate that they are representing their well, by highlighting and pressing for action on an issue that concerns them.

 , or individual s can suggest changes, or amendments, to a .
-MLAs then debate the amendments in the and vote to decide whether they should amend the Bill.
+MLAs then debate the proposed amendments in the and vote on whether the Bill should be changed.